Omowunmiii/Omowunmiii/README.md

-# 👋 Hey, I'm Omowunmi
+# 👋 Hello, I'm Wunmi

-I’m a Computer Science student who loves learning and creating things with code.
-Right now, I’m improving my skills in **Python**, **HTML**, **CSS**, and **JavaScript**, and I enjoy building simple but meaningful projects.
+I'm a Computer Science student building fullstack projects with React, Node, and MongoDB.
+I like turning ideas into working products — from UI to the backend logic that runs them.
 I like seeing how tech can mix with creativity especially in areas like beauty and design.

 ### 💻 What I’m up to
-- Working on small web projects to practice front-end development
+- Working on small web projects to practice front-end development & back-end development
-- Learning Python step by step
-- Exploring new ideas that connect tech and everyday life
+- Exploring new ideas that links technology and everyday life

 ### 🛠️ Tools I Use
-HTML • CSS • JavaScript • Python • Git • VS Code • Canva • Figma
+HTML • CSS • JavaScript • TypeScript • React • Node.js • MongoDB/Mongoose • Git • VS Code • Figma